karikowska/velu-price-scraper/README.md

   <img src="https://img.shields.io/badge/Made%20with-Python-3776AB?style=for-the-badge&logo=python&logoColor=white"/>
 </p>

-An AI-powered price-checking tool that scrapes figure listings from websites like **Solaris Japan**, extracts prices using **LangChain + OpenAI**, and intelligently fills in the price and picks the best matches.
+An agentic/LLM-powered price-checking tool that scrapes figure listings from websites like **Solaris Japan**, extracts prices using **LangChain + OpenAI**, and intelligently fills in the price and picks the best matches.

 I collect figures in my free time and love getting a good deal - but this can be time-consuming on the regular!
 I made this tool to speed the process up :)